Anitha Shaiq

 Anitha Shaiq, often credited as Anitha.
-S is an Indian playback singer and music composer, living in Mumbai, India.
+S is an Indian playback singer, Sufi singer and music composer.
 She performs Indian classical, sufi, Ghazal, folk and pop music, having sung in Malayalam, Kannada, Telugu, Oriya, Punjabi, and Tamil languages.
-In her 12 years in the film industry, she has recorded more than 100 songs for films.
+In her 18 years in the film industry, she has recorded songs for films in 12 different languages.

 Early life

 Anitha Shaiq was born to Sirajuniza Begum, a secondary school music teacher, and Sheikh Ebrahim.
 She graduated from the Government College for Women, majoring in music.
 She has studied Hindustani, Sufi, Carnatic, and Western music.

 Career

 Composing

 Shaiq composed the song "Melake Ponnal" for the film Crossroad directed by Lenin Rajendran.

 Playback singing

 Shaiq began her play back singing in 2007 with the hit song of that year composed by Sree.
 Vidyasagar.
 She has sung for many Malayalam, Tamil, Hindi and Kannada movies.

 Musical albums

 "Satrangee" is composed and sung by Anitha Shaiq, while it was produced by East Coast.The album consists of seven tracks written by legends like, Meera, Mirza Ghalib, Bulleh Shah, Amir Khusrow etc..The album was launched by the famous Indian Sufi singer Kailash Kher on 20 January 2015.